higgi13425/rmrwr-book/_book/io70-r_cmd_line.md

 :::
 ## Running an R Script from the Terminal
 Now we are stepping up a level - you have an R script that you have carefully created and saved as the `myscript.R` file.
 How do you run this from the Terminal?<br>
-This is easy - just call the `Rscript` command with your file name.
+This is straightforward - you can call the `Rscript` command with your file name.

 :::tryit
 Pick out a short R file you have written, make sure you are in the right directory where the file is, and use it as in the example below.